Printing on Fabric with stencils

 Allow to dry.

-Cut out any further squares of additional fabric you wish, using either the sunshine or the words stencil for the square measurement as above.
+Cut out the printed fabric squares and any further squares of fabric you wish.
 I used ‘joyful flora’ fabric I had printed last year to create 2 more patterned squares and a dusky pink linen fabric to create 8 plain squares.

 Join the squares using a sewing machine.
 I sewed my squares together in a 2 by 8 pattern, with the plain pink squares in between each patterned square.